Header image alt text

 • income limit of $150k for single or $300k for joint

-Again that’s just a summary; see the references / articles section below for more complete details.
+See the references / articles section below for more complete details.

-2024: new POS / transferability / instant rebate mechanism
+IRS filing and the new POS / transferability / instant rebate mechanism

 This new POS / transferability feature applies to both new and used sales.